Saturday, November 23, 2024

 Edna and I toured the local museum inside the town's old railway station.
 We both learned a great deal about the flood and its soul-destroying aftermath.
 In a car park outside the natural disaster is dramatically commemorated by a retired RAAF Iroquois helicopter mounted on a two-metre-high pole.

 We then continued to Cobar.
 I’d originally booked a room in the local hotel for the night.
-However, Edna and I walked into the bar, saw the local crowd and ramshackle décor, and decided to keep driving to White Cliff, our next scheduled overnight stop.
-However, before we left town we took a detour to the local meteorological station, arriving in time to help the resident meteorologist launch a daily weather balloon.
-He gave us a superb briefing on the role his remote outpost played in forecasting the state’s weather.
+However, Edna and I walked into the bar, looked at the locals and the ramshackle décor, and decided to head for White Cliffs, our next overnight stop.
+However, before leaving town we took a detour to the local meteorological station, arriving in time to help the resident meteorologist launch a daily weather balloon.

 From here it was on to White Cliffs and our first encounter with life in the Outback.